-Requirements for Semester Exam Exemptions (Middle/High School Students)
+Requirements for Semester Exam Exemptions (7th-12th Grade Students only)

 - 1. Parental Approval A parental approval form must be signed and on file in the principal's office. - 2.
-Any Out-of-School or In-School Suspension makes a student ineligible for exam exemption. - 3.
+Any Out-of-School or In-School Intervention makes a student ineligible for exam exemption. - 3.
 Extenuating circumstances are not included in this exemption policy. - 4.
 Academic and Attendance: